rdkcentral/app-launchers/README.md

 # app-launchers

-This repository is used to maintain application launchers for RDK-E
+This repository contains open-source app launchers for various applications used by RDKM.